melisplatform/melis-cms-category2/README.md

 ### Prerequisites

-The following modules need to be installed to have Melis newsletter module run:
+The following modules need to be installed to have Melis cms category2 module run:
 * Melis core
 * Melis engine
 * Melis CMS